 1. Complete the MOOC before assigning it to your students.

 I strongly encourage you to complete any MOOC you plan to use in a course before assigning it to your students.
 That way, you can confirm you know how the course works and that it covers relevant material.
 If that is not possible, I encourage you to take the course along with the students so you can tackle the content together.

 2. Communicate to students that they are responsible for meeting course deadlines.

 MOOCs are run on schedules and each course has a list of Dates to Remember.
 You and your students need to understand and stay ahead of registration and course deadlines.

 3. Ensure students register before registration closes.

-Students register for each MOOC by logging in to the Esri training site with their Esri credentials.
-Registration closes two weeks after a course opens.
+Students register for each MOOC by logging in to the Esri training site with their (Esri enabled) ArcGIS credentials.
+Registration typically closes two weeks after a course opens.
 We are unable to add students to a current offering after the registration cutoff date.

 When a student successfully registers, the course will appear on the student's My Schedule page.
-If a student registers within the first two weeks of the course, the student may start the course immediately, but there there will be up to a two business day delay for course accounts to be set up.
+If a student registers within the first two weeks of the course, the student may start the course immediately, but there may be a delay of up to two business days for course ArcGIS (organizational) accounts to be set up.

 We send an e-mail on the course start date to registered students but we encourage students to put course start and end dates and the My Schedule URL on their personal calendars.